 9.4 In the event of any cancellation, the Company will not accept liability for any consequential expenses that the Client may incur as a result of cancellation or for any other loss or damage howsoever caused arising out of cancellation.
 In all cases it is up to the Client to have suitable insurance to cover any additional losses not covered by the Company’s policy of reimbursement due to cancellation and to have booked flights that are sufficiently flexible to accommodate change/cancellation.

-9.5 Team expeditions departing in 2020 will be subject to two criteria to proceed; the expedition team size must meet or exceed the minimum numbers as defined by the company, and the expedition must be operationally possible in light of current restrictions in place due to COVID-19.
+9.5 Team expeditions departing from 20 March 2020 will be subject to two criteria to proceed; the expedition team size must meet or exceed the minimum numbers as defined by the company, and the expedition must be operationally possible in light of current restrictions in place due to COVID-19.
 If both of these requirements are not met, the expedition will not be confirmed by the company and any payments made after the 20 March 2020 will be eligible for transfer to another tour, credit note towards a future tour booking, or a refund.
 The confirmation criteria for each particular tour will be defined by the company and will be communicated to team members.
 The timeframes for confirmation will be as follows; where operational/logistical issues dictate confirmation must be made more than 45 days prior to the expedition departing, the team must also have reached minimum numbers by the operational deadline.
 If there are no operational restrictions which extend beyond 45 days prior to the expedition departing, should minimum numbers be met, the company reserves the right to delay tour confirmation until the latest operational deadline.
+Once the expedition is a confirmed departure, cancellation terms as per section 9 will persist as standard.

 10 Foreign and Commonwealth Office Advice